FATE: Focal-modulated Attention Encoder for Multivariate Time-series Forecasting: Proposed Methodology

 \subsection{Multi-Dimensional Tensored FocalNet Encoder}

-In this study, we expand upon the foundational \focalnet Transformer~\cite{yang2022focal} and present the Tensorized Focal Encoder Transformer framework, tailored for discerning intricate patterns within multi-dimensional input data.
-More precisely, our model operates on climate change parameter inputs structured in a 3D tensorial format \(X \in \mathbb{R}^{T \times S \times P}\), where \(T\) denotes the number of time steps, and \(S\) and \(P\) characterize the dimensions corresponding to 2D features.
+We extend the \texttt{FocalNet} Transformer~\citep{yang2022focal} to propose the \textit{Tensorized Focal Encoder Transformer}, specifically designed to capture complex patterns in multi-dimensional time-series data.
+Our model operates on climate parameters organized as a 3D tensor \(X \in \mathbb{R}^{T \times S \times P}\), where \(T\) denotes the temporal dimension, \(S\) indexes different stations, and \(P\) represents diverse climate parameters (e.g., temperature, humidity, wind speed).
+The full 3D structure preserves variable–time step relationships and supports parallel yet separate attention across temporal and feature dimensions.

-The 2D features, represented as \(S \times P\), constitute a matrix that captures diverse climate parameters such as temperature, humidity, wind speed, etc. Specifically, different stations are arranged along dimension \(S\), while the various climate parameters are distributed along dimension \(P\).
-The proposed architecture takes the form of an encoder-only Transformer architecture, as depicted in Fig.~\ref{fig1}.
-It encompasses a layer with positional encoding, an encoder layer, and a linear activated fully-connected layer.
-The encoder layer integrates tensorial modulation, details of which will be presented in Sections 3.2 and 3.3.
-Following tensorial modulation, there exists a residual connection and a normalization layer.
-In this framework, a densely connected \texttt{FFN} incorporating two linear transformations and Rectified Linear Unit (\texttt{ReLU}) activation follows the tensorial focal modulation layer.
-Consistent with~\cite{yang2022focal}, this is succeeded by an additional residual connection and normalization layer.
+The architecture is encoder-only, as illustrated in Figure~\ref{fig1}, and comprises: (i) a positional encoding layer, (ii) a tensorial focal modulation encoder layer, and (iii) a linearly activated fully-connected layer.
+Each encoder layer integrates tensorial modulation (Sections 3.2 and 3.3) followed by a residual connection and normalization.
+A densely connected \texttt{FFN}, consisting of two linear transformations with \texttt{ReLU} activation, follows the modulation layer, and is again succeeded by residual connection and normalization, consistent with~\citep{yang2022focal}.